gbouras13/hybracter/README.md

 * If you want the fastest possible chromosome assemblies for applications like species ID or sequence typing that retain a high level of accuracy, Dragonflye is a good option.
 * Dragonflye should not be used if you care about recovering plasmids.

-## v0.7.0 Updates (28 February 2024)
+## v0.7.0 Updates (04 March 2024)

+**Changes to short read polishing.**

-* Changes to short read polishing.
-Logic added to run `polypolish` v0.6.0 with `--careful` and skip pypolca if the SR coverage estimate is below 5x (note: FASTA files for pypolca will be generated in the processing directory to play nice with Snakemake, but these will be identical to the polypolish output).
+    * Logic added to run `polypolish` v0.6.0 with `--careful` and skip pypolca if the SR coverage estimate is below 5x (note: FASTA files for pypolca will be generated in the processing directory to play nice with Snakemake, but these will be identical to the polypolish output).
     * For 5-25x coverage, `polypolish --careful` and `pypolca` with `--careful` will be run.
-For >25x coverage, `polypolish` default and `pypolca` with `--careful` will be run.
+    * For >25x coverage, `polypolish` default and `pypolca` with `--careful` will be run.
+    * A preprint justifying these changes will be available soon.

+**`--logic` changes**
-* By default, `--logic` defaults to `last` for `hybracter hybrid`, as there we have found that the polishing strategy implemented above never makes the assembly worse (a pre-print is coming!)
+* By default, `--logic` defaults to `last` for `hybracter hybrid`, as there we have found that the polishing strategy implemented above never makes the assembly worse.
+We suggest never using `--logic best` with `hybracter hybrid`.

-* Logic changes for chromosome contigs and circularity.
-If hybracter assemblies a contig that is greater than the minimum chromosome length but not marked as circular by Flye, this will now be denoted as a chromosome, but not circular.
-It will be polished and in the final `_chromosome.fasta` output and it will not be rotated by `dnaapler`.
+**Changes for chromosome contigs and circularity.**
+* If hybracter assembles a contig that is greater than the minimum chromosome length but not marked as circular by Flye, this will now be denoted as a chromosome, but not circular.
+The genome will be marked as complete also.
+    * These will usually be assemblies with some issue (e.g. prophages, circularisation issues, heterogeneity) and probably require some more attention.
+    * For example, with the _Vibrio cholerae_ larger chromosome described [here](https://rrwick.github.io/2024/02/15/misassemblies.html), the genome will be marked as 'complete' but the contig will not be marked as 'circular' in the `hybracter` output.
+    * Such contigs will be polished and be in the final `_chromosome.fasta` output, but they will not be rotated by `dnaapler`.
-    * These were previously being excluded, which was missing chromosomes with structural heterogeneity (causing the chromosome not to completely circularise) or bacteria with linear chromosomes like [_Borrelia_](https://www.nature.com/articles/37551).
+    * These were previously being excluded, which was missing assemblies with structural heterogeneity (causing the chromosome not to completely circularise) or even bacteria with linear chromosomes like [_Borrelia_](https://www.nature.com/articles/37551).

+**Adds `--depth_filter`**
+* This is passed to [Plassembler](https://github.com/gbouras13/plassembler) and will filter out all putative plasmid contigs that are lower than this depth fraction compared to the chromosome.
+* Defaults to 0.25 like Unicycler's implementation.

 ## v0.5.0 Updates (08 January 2024)